MicrosoftDocs/appcenter-docs/docs/distribution/vsts-deploy.md

 ![Create an App Center connection](images/vsts-deploy-app-center-api.png)

 After you've created the connection between Azure DevOps and App Center, Azure DevOps needs to know which app you want to distribute the signed build to.
-You can find the app slug by going to your project on App Center, and extracting it based on `https://appcenter.ms/users/{username}/apps/{app_identifier}`.
+You can find the app slug by going to your project on App Center, and extracting it based on the url for the app:
+- App owned by user - `https://appcenter.ms/users/{USER_NAME}/apps/{APP_ID}`
+- App owned by org - `https://appcenter.ms/orgs/{ORG_NAME}/apps/{APP_ID}`

 For example, the app slug for `https://appcenter.ms/users/vigimm/apps/SkyTube` is `vigimm/Skytube`.
-If you are using organisations, your url will look like this `https://appcenter.ms/orgs/{organisationname}/apps/{app_identifier}` so for example the app slug for `https://appcenter.ms/orgs/vigimm/apps/SkyTube` is `vigimm/Skytube`.

 ![Copy your App Slug from App Center](images/vsts-deploy-app-center-slug.png)